 I am not a total Grinch, I will let each child pick out one or two items that are special to that vacation.
 However, I am not spending $40 on a swimsuit that can be found at the discount store for $19.99.

-The Dollar Store or Discount Store for Small Food Items
+The Dollar Store or Discount Store for Small Food Items!

 I also start shopping at the Dollar store or discount store for small versions of common food items.
 As we are going to be eating breakfast and dinner in our room (this is tip #4) the nonperishable food items you only will use a little of, can be very pricey on the Island.

-These items can be all found for as little as a dollar or a little over, but they are all over priced at the Island grocery store.
+These items can be all found for as little as a dollar or a little over, but they are all overpriced at the Island grocery store.
 (They are planning that you are coming unprepared).
-Do not let them take your hard-earned money when a few trip before your vacation and an extra box in the car or bag on the plane will save you hundreds.
+Do not let them take your hard-earned money when a few trips before your vacation and an extra box in the car or bag on the plane will save you hundreds.

 As our family has grown up and we have added spouses we have booked larger rooms that have a full kitchen which had made meal planning and preparation easier.
 But even in that small kitchenette I cooked in an electric skillet and made our dinners.

-Check our my favorite Vacation Pressure Cooker Recipes (Coming Soon)
+Our my favorite Vacation Instant Pot Pressure Cooker Recipes

 ~ Have a Great Beach Vacation ~ Susan